gooh/phpunit-schema/readme.markdown

         xsi:noNamespaceSchemaLocation="location of xsd file"
         …

+## Getting a Single Schema file

+The Schema file is currently split into multiple smaller files.
+This eases maintaining the Schema file during development.
+However, when working with PHPUnit, it might be undesired to have the entire folder structure in your project.
+For this reason, you can create a single phpunit.xsd with the PHP script given in the tools folder:

+    $ php generate-schema.php
+    Created new validated Schema file at:
+     F:\Work\code\PHPUnit-Schema\tools\phpunit.xsd.1301999633

 ## Additional Resources

 The documentation of configuration files can be found in the official PHPUnit